-Patrick Henry College is primarily a residential college, although some students choose to house off-campus in nearby Purcellville.
+Patrick Henry College is primarily a residential college, although some students choose to live off-campus in nearby Purcellville.
 Our attractive, colonial-style residence halls provide a quality living experience for both men and women.
 Three dorms house women only, and two dorms serve the men.
 For safety, outer doors are locked, and can be opened by electronic keycards.
 For community, men and women often gather in each others' lounges to study, give birthday parties, or watch movies.

 Altogether, residential life and the network of programs and services provided by the Office of Student Life serve as the center of the Patrick Henry College experience.

 Rooms in our residence halls accommodate 2-4 students and are equipped with beds, an individual study desk, closet space, a chest of drawers and bookshelves.
-Each residence hall has laundry rooms with coin-operated washing machines and dryers.
+Each residence hall has laundry rooms with card-operated washing machines and dryers.